Windows 7 to Windows 10 Upgrade

 Will Microsoft Office update during the upgrade process?

 Microsoft Office will not update during the upgrade process.
-However, it is recommended that all workstations upgrade to Office 2016 if they haven’t already done so.
+However, it is recommended that all workstations upgrade to Office 2016 after they have upgraded to Windows 10.

 Will all my current devices (e.g. webcam) work on Windows 10?